 A felony is any criminal offense for which a person can be sentenced to one or more years in a state or federal prison; a misdemeanor is any other criminal offense.
-Note that OWI 1st offense (a first drunk driving offense) is a non-criminal offense under Wisconsin laws.
+Note that an OWI 1st offense (a first drunk driving offense) is a non-criminal offense under Wisconsin laws.

 felony drunk driving

 An OWI - 5th offense or 6th offense is a Class H felony offense subject to mandatory jail time of no less than 6 months, mandatory fines of no less than $600, and optional additional penalties at the discretion of the court.
 For purposes of counting, all prior homicide by intoxicated use of a vehicle or firearm convictions and injury by intoxicatd use of a vehicle convictions over the person's lifetime are summed, and then added to all prior refusals, suspensions, revocations or convictions for operating while under influence of alcohol or other intoxicant convictions.

 7th, 8th & 9th OWI offenses